charlsantiago/CSC512_4BSA_LRU/README.md

 ![image](https://github.com/charlsantiago/CSC512_4BSA_LRU/assets/77201252/23b42f50-84cb-41a0-b364-16537e20034c)

 #### Test Case Analysis
-> In test case 2 (Random Access), there are 128 memory access counts in the main memory.
+<p> In test case 2 (Random Access), there are 128 memory access counts in the main memory.
 For this scenario, there are X Cache Hit Counts (30.43% Hit Rate) and X Cache Miss Counts (69.57% Miss Count), the Average Memory Access Time is X ns, and the Total Memory Access Time is X ns.
 Since the sequence of this test case is random, the values of the counts, the rates, and the access time vary per execution.
 In this scenario, we cannot actually declare if it is faster or slower than the Mid-Repeat Access test case; however, we can have an insight into how caching really works in an unsorted scenario.

 ----